GuillaumeGibert/swooz/scripts/README_SCRIPTS.md

 Go to ./scripts and open a console.

-	* win32-build.cmd builds the platform :
+	* win-build.cmd builds the platform :
+		* win-build 		   -> for the release x86 mode
+		* win-build Debug          -> for the debug x86 mode
+		* win-build Release  	   -> for the release x86 mode
-		* win32-build Debug    -> for the debug mode
+		* win-build Debug adm64    -> for the debug amd64 mode
-		* win32-build Release  -> for the release mode
+		* win-build Release adm64  -> for the release amd64 mode

 This script creates the ../dist file tree :